 Submit Repayment Plan — Within two weeks of submitting your petition, you will need to provide your repayment plan proposal and begin making payments towards your plan within one month, regardless of its approval.

 Meeting of Creditors — Several weeks after filing, your trustee will hold a meeting where your creditors can discuss any problems and voice their concerns.

 Confirmation Hearing — No more than 45 days after the creditors' meeting, you, your trustee, and creditors will gather in court to confirm your repayment plan.

 Payments Made — Throughout the next three to five years, you will pay your creditors based on your plan.

 Debtor Education Course Completion — To close your case, till must complete a debtor education course, again, from a nonprofit credit counseling agency.

 Receive Bankruptcy Discharges — Once you have completed your repayment plan, you will receive your bankruptcy discharge.
 This relieves your responsibility to repay any unpaid balances on qualifying unsecured debts.
 Congratulations — you are done!

 Contact Charles W. Daff, Bankruptcy Attorney

 Whether you file for Chapter 7, 13, or 11 bankruptcy, you can benefit from the guidance of a knowledgeable and skilled bankruptcy lawyer.
-Charles W. Daff, Bankruptcy Attorney, has over 39 years of experience in bankruptcy law and is among the top 5% of bankruptcy attorneys in Southern California.
-If you are facing a magnitude of debt and are in the Santa Ana area, contact Charles W. Daff, Bankruptcy Attorney, to schedule your free initial consultation today!
+Charles W. Daff has over 43 years of experience in bankruptcy law and is among the top 5% of bankruptcy attorneys in Southern California.
+If you are facing a magnitude of debt and reside in the Orange County, Riverside County, San Bernardino County, or Los Angeles County contact Charles W. Daff, Bankruptcy Attorney, to schedule your free initial consultation today!